jameskaupert/learning-stuff/aws-ccp-exampro/25-well-architected-framework.md

 - Definition - overview of the best practice categories
 - Best Practices - detailed information about each best practice with AWS services
 - Resources - additional docs, whitepapers, and videos to implement the pillar

+### Operational Excellence

+Design Principles

+- perform operations as code
+  - Apply same engineering discipline you would to application code to your cloud infrastructure